 Spending time outdoors without sunscreen can significantly increase your risk for skin cancer.
-At Head & Neck Cancer Center of Texas in Dallas or Fort Worth, Texas, cancer specialist Yadro Ducic, MD, FACS, provides superior cancer care for all types of skin cancer, including melanoma.
+At Head & Neck Cancer Center of Texas in Fort Worth, Texas, cancer specialist Yadro Ducic, MD, FACS, provides superior cancer care for all types of skin cancer, including melanoma.
 Dr. Ducic performs minimally invasive surgery, including Mohs surgery, to remove cancerous tissue.
 He also offers chemotherapy, radiation, and other cancer treatments in-office.
 Call the nearest office to schedule a skin cancer consultation or book an appointment online today.

 Skin cancer is a disease that develops when skin cells divide abnormally, often due to exposure to the ultraviolet (UV) rays of the sun.

 There are several types of skin cancer, including:

 Basal cell carcinoma is a slow-growing skin cancer that starts in cells in the uppermost layers of your skin, usually in the face, arms, and other sun-exposed areas.

 Squamous cell carcinoma develops in the middle layers of skin in any part of your body, often in areas exposed to the sun.
 This type of skin cancer is more likely to spread than basal cell cancer, which can cause additional complications.

 Melanoma is an aggressive type of skin cancer that develops in the pigment-producing cells (melanocytes) that give skin its color.

 Sarcoma is a cancer of the soft tissues and bones that can destroy local tissue and spread to other areas of your body.

 Head & Neck Cancer Center of Texas offers comprehensive care for all types of skin cancer.